luharprashant/Flask-Front-End/README.md

-# Flask-Front-End
+# Flask front end for process the uploaded video by the user

-# packages required
+# Packages required
 `flask`, `flask_login`, `flask_wtf`, `flask-sqlalchemy`, `flask-crypt`